Skip to content

 Futures vs forwards examples

-The below are examples of trading OTC futures, forwards and listed futures.
+The below are examples of trading OTC futures and forwards.
 Whether you trade over the counter or in the underlying, futures and forwards can be used for speculation or hedging.

 OTC futures example in commodity trading: oil